kos-lang/kos/doc/grammar.md

     ExpressionList        ::= Expression ( "," Expression )*

     ForStepExpressionList ::= ForStepExpression ( "," ForStepExpression )*

+The semicolons in the `for` condition are mandatory.

 The initialization expression list is executed once before the loop.